Multi-Purpose Academy Pod - Quick Reference Page

-CCNP V6.0 TSHOOT labs require different console and enable secret password settings from other courses.
-Please review the information on enabling CCNPv6.0 TSHOOT labs.
+CCNP TSHOOT v7 labs require a different Enable Secret Password setting from other courses.
+Please review the information on enabling CCNPv7 TSHOOT labs.

 Lab Topology